nuts-foundation/nuts-node/docs/pages/deployment/oauth.rst

 - `Presentation Exchange <https://identity.foundation/presentation-exchange/>`_ - Presentation Exchange

-There's are two different flows implemented in the Nuts node to get an access token: Authorization Code Flow using OpenID4VP and the VP Token Grant type.
+There are two different flows implemented in the Nuts node to get an access token: Authorization Code Flow using OpenID4VP and the VP Token Grant type.

 Authorization Code Flow
 ***********************